expox7/WorkExamples/Orbits/README.txt

 taking into consideration the mutual gravitational attraction of the particles.

-The program is connected to the ICs provided in the input folder (disk10.txt, disk100.txt and disk1000.txt) and to two other folders; Output, where it puts the snapshots if the user wants any, and AnimationOutput, where it puts the images and animation of the particle movement over time if the user request it.
+The program is connected to the ICs provided in the input folder (disk10.txt, disk100.txt and disk1000.txt) and expects to have two other folders in the main directory:
+-Output, where it puts the snapshots if the user wants any.
+-AnimationOutput, where it puts the images and animation of the particle movement over time if the user request it.